rydmike/flex_color_scheme/README.md

 No, current predefined schemes will not be changed.
 Changing them would be a breaking change to the package version promise.
 Sure, the scheme colors could in theory be changed by releasing a new major version that break past scheme color definitions.
 At the moment, there are no plans to ever add breaking releases to just change a predefined scheme's color(s).
-All current color definition values are also included in the package tests and a failed color value test is considered a breaking change.
+All current color definition values are also included in the package tests, and a failed color value test is considered a breaking change.

 #### Can We Add This Scheme?